pietervdvn/AspectedRouting/outputhelpText.md

 string | double |
 string | pdouble |

 Parses a string into a numerical value.
-Returns 'null' if parsing fails or no input is given
+Returns 'null' if parsing fails or no input is given.
+If a duration is given (e.g. `01:15`), then the number of minutes (75) is returned